-HIGH SCHOOL CURRICULUM PROJECT-BASED LESSON: DISPLAY THE NUMBERS
+MIDDLE SCHOOL CURRICULUM PROJECT-BASED LESSON: DISPLAY THE NUMBERS

-Planning Note: this project is designed to encourage students to educate others through art, and to build an understanding of how art can be influential in our world.
+Planning Note: This project is designed to encourage students to educate others through art, and to build an understanding of how art can be influential in our world.
 Prior to beginning, decide what is appropriate for your class.
-Advanced seniors will probably need far less support and direction than freshmen.
 Make sure students clear all plans for displaying their art project with school administration.